-Gramarye Media, Inc. is the sole owner and promoter of the Lumiere token.
+Gramarye Media, Inc. is the sole owner and promoter of the Mythos Token (MYT).
 While we intend to use proceeds from the sale of the tokens to help fund other partner companies and projects in order to help grow a thriving entertainment ecosystem, Gramarye Media will be the entity making the investments, and owners of the tokens will benefit from additional activity to potentially help the tokens grow in value and via additional opportunities for dividends.
 This also helps to further diversify the investment risk.

 Proceeds will be used to fund the operations of Gramarye Media, Inc. including content incubation, cross-media production, distribution, 200+ acres of real estate acquisition and development, and more.
 We also intend to use proceeds from the sale of the tokens to help fund other partner companies and projects in order to help grow a thriving entertainment ecosystem.
 For more details, please see our White Paper and Pro Forma, located in our Resource Library.